Approval and Revisions

 Process and forms needed for program approval:

 Programs should be continually reviewed for effectiveness in meeting industry training needs and fulfilling the college mission.
-Programs that are no longer effective should be subject to review for viability.
+Programs that are no longer effective should be should be subject to review for viability

 Committees usually serve specific training programs and have three main roles:

 - Advise the administration and board of trustees.

 - Provide support and advocacy for quality education and training

 - Resources to help colleges with advisory committees:

 - Advisory Committee Guidelines, Chapter 4.40.20 - SBCTC Policy Manual

 - Asked to Serve(sample flyer)

 - Enhancing Advisory Committee Effectiveness(contents of 27-page booklet)